 To gain a better understanding of how to create content that converts, let’s first take a look at some of the different types of content that you should leverage.

-This type of content establishes your first contact with your target customers.
+Your content, in this case, is what you share when you establish your first contact with your target customers.
 It’s how you attract a relevant audience that will eventually convert into paying customers.
 Awareness content can be anything from social media posts to articles and blog posts.

 #1: Create More Social Media Visuals

 Social media is an effective channel for businesses to attract potential customers and generate quality leads.
 It’s a platform where you can reach a new audience and engage with your existing audience to turn them into valuable customers.

 In fact, a Social Media Examiner study found that social media plays an important role in the business of 90% of marketers in the study.

 The study also found that more than half of marketers who use social media have experienced increased sales.
 And an impressive 88% of marketers who have used social media for at least a year have been able to use it to increase exposure for their business.

 And on social media, visuals are essential if you wish to attract a relevant audience or educate your existing followers.
 According to the Social Media Examiner study, visuals are the most commonly-used types of content for social media.
 This is why you must optimize your content and deliver better visuals to your social media audience.